Silverplate vs. Sterling Silver? What's the Difference?

 Nickel Silver is an alloy of nickel, copper and zinc.
 It is usually 60% nickel, 20% copper and 20% zinc.

-Nickel is a pure metal is really only used in very old antique pieces.
+Nickel as a pure metal is really only used in very old antique pieces.

-Regardless of the metal composition, vintage silverware (both sterling and silverplate) are gorgeous works of art that capture a moment in historical time and lend themselves nicely to upcycling with beauty and style.Β
+Regardless of the metal composition, vintage silverware — both sterling and silverplate — are gorgeous works of art that capture a moment in historical time and lend themselves beautifully to upcycling with style and soul.

 2 comments